 Remark 2.1.
 The evolution of the biomass concentration X is given by where R [d-1] is the respiration rate and D [d-1] denotes the reactor dilution rate.
-Note that at equilibrium, the biomass surface productivity Π is the product between dilution rate ($D = \bar{\mu} - R$) and surface biomass Xh.
+Note that at equilibrium, the biomass surface productivity Π is the product between dilution rate ($D = \overline{\mu} - R$) and surface biomass Xh.
+Note that a nonlinear controller for D is introduced in Section 4 to stabilize (7) to the value of Xoptimizing productivity.